johnnovak/johnnovak.site/blog/_posts/2016-05-15-cross-platform-gui-trainwreck-2016-edition.md

 live with the **over 60-fold increase of my total binary size!** Well, this is a solution to a problem too:

-{% include image.html name="headphones.jpg" caption="Warning: putting up with lots external dependency crap just to make things work somehow is a straight road to this to happen to you!" width="72%" %}
+{% include image.html name="headphones.jpg" caption="Warning: putting up with lots external dependency crap just to make things work somehow is a straight road to this to happen to you!" width="70%" alt="Solution to a problem..." %}

 And with that move, I had practically exhausted all the readily available GUI options for Nim.
 (Note that this is not a rant against Nim at all;